MBTI alternative

 Related Jungian assessment guides

 Jungian cognitive functions testMap the full function-attitude pattern behind a likely type result.
 Jungian testStart with the broad Jungian assessment page and compare type, function, and stress evidence.
-Cognitive function testSee how TypeJung scores Ni, Ne, Si, Se, Ti, Te, Fi, and Fe independently.
+Cognitive function testSee how TypeJung maps Ni, Ne, Si, Se, Ti, Te, Fi, and Fe in one function-stack view.
+Cognitive functions testUse the plural-query page when you want a Jungian personality functions test, not a clinical memory screen.
+Cognitive functions quizUse a quiz-style entry point when you want the function map first, not only a four-letter result.
 Free cognitive function testStart the no-payment assessment path and see the free function map first.
 Function stack testCompare dominant, auxiliary, tertiary, and inferior signals from the full map.
+Dominant function testUse the full map to test which function is most likely leading your pattern.
 Jungian personality testUse the broader Jungian personality route when you want type plus function evidence.
+MBTI test alternativeUse TypeJung when MBTI-style quizzes keep changing and you want function evidence before a label.
+16Personalities alternativeCompare a free function-stack map against broad 16Personalities-style type summaries.
+Sakinorva alternativeCompare TypeJung as a free-first cognitive-functions test and interpretation path.
+MBTI mistype testUse function evidence to check whether a changing or competing type label is really a mistype.
 Inferior function testUse the dominant-inferior axis to understand stress, grip patterns, and development.

 TypeJung still speaks the language of Jungian type, but it treats type as an interpretation of a function profile.
-That makes the result more useful for people who already know the basics and want a clearer self-assessment.
+That makes the result easier to inspect if you already know the basics and want a clearer self-assessment.

-This matters for searchers who are deciding whether to take another personality test.
 If your main goal is a quick social label, a simple quiz may be enough.
-If your goal is to understand the pattern behind the label, function evidence is more useful.
+If your goal is to understand why a label fits or keeps changing, function evidence is more useful.

 What is free?Usually a basic type resultA free 42-question assessment and core profile